aosabook/500lines/search-engine/README.md

 Scaling up further
 can be done
-by using multiple levels of skip files, making the search engine's run time proportional to the logarithm of the number of postings rather than its square root.
+by using multiple levels of skip files, making the search engine’s run time proportional to the logarithm of the number of postings rather than its square root.